Founder Mode

 But even he failed to win with the managerial class: Bill Gates tries to install Movie Maker from Internal Tech Emails.

-Bill complains about a lot of usability issues:
+Bill complains about many (and I mean MANY) usability issues:

 I am quite disappointed at how Windows Usability has been going backwards and the program management groups don’t drive usability issues.